 Another smart plan is to print or take screenshots of your directions, in case your phone loses signal or its battery dies.
 That way, you won’t lose sight of where you’re going at a critical, turn, exit, or merge.

-In 2010 on Memorial Day, there were 158 drunk driving related deaths across the country.
+A person dies every 39 minutes from drunk driving across the country.
 That averages around three people per state.

 You can protect yourself and your passengers by staying alert and reporting any drunk driving that you see.
 One safe driving tip is to never stay in the left lane unless passing.
 If someone drifts from the other side of the road, you’ll be the first in line for a collision.
 Staying on the right side of the road will give you time to avoid a drunk driver if need be.

 Don’t forget to pack a full gas can in your trunk, either!
-Getting stuck on the side of the road won’t just delay your road trip, it could be dangerous.
+Getting stuck on the side of the road miles from a rest stop or gas station won’t just delay your road trip, it could be dangerous.

 You can buy a gas can on Amazon to help prevent this.